Acumatica/Acumatica-WooCommerce/README.md

  ![enter image description here](Images/Screenshot%202021-07-14%20125100.jpg)
  - Open Visual Studio 2019, and open the solution from the root of the 2021R104 branch mapped location.
  ![enter image description here](Images/Screenshot%202021-07-14%20141940.jpg)

- - Reference **dll**s shows below from the installed Acumatica ERP's bin folder.
+ - Reference **dll**s shows below from the installed Acumatica ERP's bin folder

  ![enter image description here](Images/Screenshot%202021-07-14%20125749.jpg)
  - Add the installed Acumatica Instance as an existing web site to the solution, then add reference of the **PX.Commerce.WooCommerce** to the linked web site.
  ![enter image description here](Images/Screenshot%202021-07-14%20125818.jpg)